 What are Fetal Alcohol Syndrome facial features?

-Characteristics facial features in children with fetal alcohol syndrome include thin upper lip, a smooth philtrum, epicanthal folds, upturned nose, small palpebral fissures, flat nasal bridge and midface, and small head circumference.
+Characteristics of facial features in children with fetal alcohol syndrome include a thin upper lip, a smooth philtrum, epicanthal folds, an upturned nose, small palpebral fissures, flat nasal bridge and midface, and small head circumference.

-Distinctive facial attributes, such as small eyes and upturned nose, are some of the most known FAS facial features.
-Deformities of limbs, joints, and fingers are rare but possible together with slow physical growth before and after birth.
+Some of the most known FAS facial features are distinctive facial attributes, such as small eyes and an upturned nose.
+Deformities of limbs, joints, and fingers are rare but possible with slow physical growth before and after birth.

 Other eye conditions associated with FAS may include nystagmus (involuntary rapid eye movements) and cataracts (clouding the lens).
 Changes in the eyelids are usual in people with fetal alcohol syndrome but may not obstruct visual development.